mvolkmann/blog/src/meteor.md

      to subscribe to all tasks that are published:

      ```js
+     // The name passed to subscribe must match a name passed to publish.
      onMount(() => Meteor.subscribe('tasks'));
      ```

+     Additional arguments can be passed to `Meteor.subscribe`.
+     These are passed the function passed to `Meteor.publish` in the server and it can uses them to decide which documents to publish.
+     This is useful to limit the amount of data that is copied into Minimongo on the client.

    Now users only see and operate on their own tasks.